← Blog |

 3

-33% fat keeps testosterone and other sex hormones in healthy ranges.
+36% fat keeps testosterone and other sex hormones in healthy ranges.
 Going below 20% fat on a lean bulk often tanks recovery and libido.
-90g hits the satiety and hormone sweet spot without crowding out carbs.
+102g hits the satiety and hormone sweet spot, with most of it coming from whole-food sources (avocado, salmon, eggs, nuts).

 The 7-Day 2,500 kcal Plan